Oakton College: Des Plaines campus

-Skokie Campus
+Skokie campus

-The Ray Hartstein Campus adjoins a residential area in Skokie.
-The state-of-the-art building was dedicated in 1995 and is set on a spacious lawn with mature trees as well as new plantings.
+The Skokie campus, known officially as the Ray Hartstein Campus, is located on a 21-acre (8.5 ha) site along North Lincoln Avenue, near downtown Skokie.
+The current building was dedicated in 1995 and is set on a spacious lawn with mature trees as well as new plantings.
 The building provides almost 165000 sqft of space for 31 classrooms, 12 laboratories and other educational and administrative offices.
 Special facilities include a teleconferencing and distance learning center; a Child Care Center; and offices for student activities, the Emeritus Program, Alliance for Lifelong Learning (ALL) and English as a Second Language (ESL)/Literacy.

 Academics

 The college offers both credit and non-credit classes.
 Some credit classes include courses in Accounting, Computer Science, Humanities, Mathematics, etc. Oakton College is accredited by The Higher Learning Commission and the North Central Association.

 In 2014, Oakton entered into a dual enrollment agreement with Shimer College, a Great Books Program college in Chicago, under which Oakton students could attend Shimer classes for credit at Oakton.
 It was the first extension of Shimer's dual enrollment system beyond the City Colleges of Chicago.